run2bizdocs/documentation/en-us/docs/4biz-helium/processes/change/overview.md

 Presentation
 ----------------

 Change Management is the process responsible to evaluate, coordinate and decide about making change proposals to Configuration Items (CI).
 According

-to ITIL, the main goal of this process is ensure that changes are made in a controlled way, and being evaluated, prioritized, planned, tested, implanted and documented.
+to ITIL, the main goal of this process is to ensure that changes are made in a controlled way, and being evaluated, prioritized, planned, tested, implemented, and documented.

 Changes can be categorized as: Standard Change, Normal Change and Emergency Change.

--   **Standard Change**:authorized of low risk, it occurs with frequency.
-    It's initiated by a defined trigger that follows a procedure or work instruction to make the activities - well known - have a pre-determined budget.
-E.g.: Install a standard *desktop* application package..
+-   **Standard Change**:preauthorized,  low risk change.
+Usually the most frequent type of change.
+It is initiated by a defined trigger that follows a procedure or work instruction to make the activities that are well known and have a pre-determined budget.
+E.g.: Install a standard desktop application package.

 -   **Normal Change**: any change in services other than emergency or standard.
 It follows the policies, deadlines and procedures defined by the organization.

 -   **Emergency Change**: changes that need to be done as soon as possible.
 E.g.: Change to resolve a Major Incident or implement a security fix.
-    The Change Management process usually has a specific procedure to handle emergency changes.

 Use
 -------